 The full list is here.

-Over the past few years increasing numbers of people are taking up the challenge of climbing these mountains, I know this from the number of ‘Dales 30’ books that are selling, a rough and ready guide which hopefully reflects the mountains and areas themselves, and the feedback I receive from those doing or completing the 30.
+Over the past few years increasing numbers of people are taking up the challenge of climbing these mountains, I know this from the number of ‘Dales 30’ books that are selling, a rough and ready guide which, hopefully, reflects the mountains and areas themselves.
+The faint paths leading to the lesser known Little Fell in Mallerstang and Dodd Fell Hill above Hawes may also reflect their growing popularity.

 There are many and varied reasons why walkers are turning to the Dales 30 for their mountain fix.
-Here are 10 I have heard about.
+Here are just 10 of them.

 Hopefully the Dales 30 book will also help you on your way.
 I am only selling these direct on the website and via local book shops (no Amazon!) but the publicity has been superb.
 There was a nice piece in the Guardian and also the local press have certainly been on board.